The Pyuuta Section has even more photographs, specifically of the Japanese line! As for the vapourware peripherals, refer to the Purcell Pamphlet.

 Okay, now that that's out of the way, grab your drill, hacksaw and hot glue gun.
 I'll wait.

-With the screws removed from the back of the unit, very carefully separate the halves, and remove the keyboard ribbon cable (see below).
+With the screws removed from the back of the unit, very carefully separate the halves, and with gentle but firm traction remove the keyboard ribbon cable.
+Click the image for a full-size .JPG (64K).

-When the unit is correctly opened, the view should resemble the above (click the image for a full-size .JPG, 54K); the red arrow is indicating the keyboard ribbon cable's connector and where you'll be pulling the cable from (verrrry gently).
+When the unit is correctly opened, the view should resemble the above (click the image for a full-size .JPG, 82K).
 Be careful of the wires to the power LED; I usually just turn the front of the unit over to the side to avoid having to pull them.
 If you must disconnect the LED, carefully note how it was originally hooked up, as it only works one way.

 Undo the screws of the Faraday cage (there are several at its corners), take the RF shield off and put it aside to expose ...

-... the Tutor mainboard (click the image for a full-size .JPG, 81K).
+... the Tutor mainboard (click the image for a full-size .JPG, 238K).
 The thumbnail has several coloured arrows pointing out notable items on the motherboard.
-The yellow arrow is indicating the 9918ANL VDP video chip (with its VDP RAM below it); the white arrow is indicating the SN76489AN sound chip (the topmost/leftmost chip of the Custom Logic Array); the cyan arrow indicates the power supply, which we'll come to in a moment, and the purple arrow indicates the power supply's connection to the mainboard.
+The yellow arrow is indicating the 9918ANL VDP video chip (with its VDP RAM below it); the white arrow is indicating the SN76489AN sound chip (the topmost/leftmost chip of the Custom Logic Array); the cyan arrow indicates the power supply off to the side, which we'll come to in a moment, and the purple arrow indicates the power supply's connection to the mainboard.
 The 9995NL CPU is indicated by the green arrow.

 The twin Tutor ROMs are indicated by the red arrows and are discussed in greater detail on the hardware page.
 Tutor-1 ("ROM 1" in the mock schematic), which also appears in the Pyuuta Mk II, is the ROM closest to the CPU.